 Understand the ad tech supplier's software methodologies, data granularity, data security/privacy, and limitations

-Evaluate any potential non-transparent distorting factors in the algorithmalgorithmAn algorithm is a mathematical process that aims at solving a problem or at providing a result, by using a finite number of operations; it can be translated into a computer program thanks to a programming language.Learn mores used to provide results
+Evaluate any potential non-transparent distorting factors in the algorithmalgorithmAn algorithm is a mathematical process designed to solve a problem or to obtain a result, using a finite number of operations.
+It can be translated into a computer program thanks to a programming language.Learn mores used to provide results

 Understand the data collection methodology for each source